Cost Guide

 ServiceTypical Added CostNotes

-• ISA certification number for complex or large-tree jobs
+• ISA certification number for complex jobs or anything large

-Labor rates vary 40–60% across the US.
-A tree that costs $600 in Georgia might cost $1,100 in California or $1,300 in New York.
-See state-specific planning ranges for the most-searched states:
+Labor rates vary 40–60% across the US — which means the exact same tree can cost wildly different amounts depending on your zip code.
+A removal that runs $600 in Georgia might cost $1,100 in California or $1,300 in New York.
+Here are planning ranges for some of the most-searched states:

 Compare all 50 states →